miloskal/ltm/docs/README.md

 ## Running

-After build process finishes, `lsb` executable should be created.
+After build process finishes, `ltm` executable should be created.
-Eventually, you may need to enable execution of `lsb` binary by `chmod +x lsb`.
+Eventually, you may need to enable execution of `ltm` binary by `chmod +x ltm`.

 ## Note